opieters/limecv/README.md

 `limecv` is a document class to typeset curriculum vitæ in LaTeX.

-Currenlty, only XeLaTeX and LuaLaTeX are supported.
-Support for LaTeX is coming soon.

 The design of this document class is detailed in [a series of blog posts][blog].

 Example CV: